 Today we are announcing the general availability of “plugins” for COSI, starting with one-step monitoring for Postgres databases.

-COSI:postgres builds on the existing COSI workflow outlined in the COSI Tutorial and demonstrated in the video below:
+COSI:postgres builds on the existing COSI workflow outlined in the COSI Tutorial.

-After completing a basic COSI install like the one shown above, you can now run the postgres plugin to monitor the box for important postgres telemetry.
-Below is a video showing the process from the initial login on an EC2 instance to setting up full monitoring of the box and postgres via the COSI:postgres plugin.
-I have included the installation of the postgres database for completeness, but if you have an existing postgres database which you intend to monitor, you can skip to 1:07 in the video.
+After completing a basic COSI install, you can now run the postgres plugin to monitor the box for important postgres telemetry.
+Below are the steps from the initial login on an EC2 instance to setting up full monitoring of the box and postgres via the COSI:postgres plugin.
+I have included the installation of the postgres database for completeness, though you may have an existing postgres database which you intend to monitor.

 - Install Postgres.
 0:00